vuejs/docs/src/guide/essentials/event-handling.md

 </div>

-## Accessing Event Argument in Inline Handlers
+## Accessing Event Argument in Inline Handlers {#accessing-event-argument-in-inline-handlers}

 Sometimes we also need to access the original DOM event in an inline handler.
 You can pass it into a method using the special `$event` variable, or use an inline arrow function: